learnk8s/learnk8s.io/src/custom-authentication/content.md

   --image-project ubuntu-os-cloud
 ```

-Log in to the instance:
+Then, log in to the instance:

 ```terminal|command=1|title=bash
 gcloud compute ssh root@k8s
 ```

-Since you will install Kubernetes with kubeadm, you have to install kubeadm on the instance.
+Since you will install Kubernetes with kubeadm, the first step is to install kubeadm on the instance.

-To install kubeadm, you first have to add the APT package repository from Google that distributes the kubeadm package:
+To do so, you first have to register the Kubernetes APT package repository that hosts the kubeadm package:

 ```terminal|command=1,2,3,4|title=bash
 apt-get update